RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

   - SW_NUMBER: ToR switch number.
 (It could be beneficial to have more than two ToR switches for N+1 redundancy).
   - fc00::/7 - [Unique local addresses](https://en.wikipedia.org/wiki/Unique_local_address).

-Each interface has IPv6 addresses assigned by those SONIC CLI commands:
+Each interface has IPv6 addresses assigned by those SONiC CLI commands:

 ```
 VRF=2